dogweather/forkful/content/en/dart/numbers/rounding-numbers.md

   \ whole number or to a specified number of decimal places.
 Programmers often round\u2026"
 lastmod: '2024-03-13T22:44:59.816256-06:00'
 model: gpt-4-0125-preview
-summary: "Rounding numbers is the process of adjusting a number to its nearest whole\
-  \ number or to a specified number of decimal places.
-Programmers often round\u2026"
+summary: Rounding numbers is the process of adjusting a number to its nearest whole number or to a specified number of decimal places.
 title: Rounding numbers
 weight: 13
 ---